LeoComandini/compacthdwallets/README.md

 Notes:
 - The actual main difference with respect to BIP32 is that the chaincode is not included in the hash function inputs.
-- The tweak to the parent key is also known as *pay-to-contract* and is the same principle underlying taproot.
+- The tweak to the parent key is also known as *pay-to-contract* [2] and is the same principle underlying taproot [3].
 - The above formulae suggest a tree structure similar to BIP32, however that implies that the number of EC operations to derive a child public key from a parent public key is linear in the depth (an EC scalar multiplication and